gayatrivenugopal/gayatrivtandon.github.io/past-work.markdown

 Freelance Android Developer</h3>
 Worked on various accessible projects by IDEAL Group Inc., Ohio, for clients such as Bookshare, CRIS Radio, Google.

+<h3>January ’12-May ‘12 -
+Intern at Avaya India</h3>
+Worked in the R&D department on Avaya devices.